Solve/Next

 You, as a certified Value Activator™.

-You leave holding the Certified Serious Capital Activator™ credential, trained in the full Think Wrong methodology and able to apply it to capital-allocation assumptions in your own organisation.
+You leave holding the Certified Serious Capital Activator™ credential, trained in the full Think Wrong methodology and able to apply it to capital-allocation assumptions in your own organization.

 What Comes Next